day88ild/NER_mountain/README.md

 ### Building the Docker Image

-To build the Docker image directly from the GitHub repository, use the following command:
+To build the Docker image directly from the GitHub repository, use the following command (it might take a while due to installation of large python libraries):

 ```bash
 docker build -t ner-mountain https://github.com/day88ild/NER_mountain.git